prysmaticlabs/documentation/website/docs/how-prysm-works/optimistic-sync.md

 <mark>Besides tracking their optimistic status, an optimistic forkchoice node does not have any difference with fully validated nodes.
 They count for justification/finalization and head computations just like a fully validated node.</mark>

-Finally, forkchoice returns the optimistic status of a blockroot via the exposed self-described function
+Finally, forkchoice returns the optimistic status of a blockroot via the exposed self-described function:

 ```go
 	IsOptimistic(root [32]byte) (bool, error)